tardate/LittleArduinoProjects/playground/AnalogComparator/README.md

 The particular LDR used has a range of about 200Ω (bright light) to 20kΩ (dark).
-However the ambient light conditions used for testing the circuit exhibits a typical range of 2kΩ-5kΩ, so I'm using a 3.3kΩ as it's reference mate.
+However the ambient light conditions used for testing the circuit exhibits a typical range of 2kΩ-5kΩ, so I'm using a 3.3kΩ as its reference mate.

 So the expected behaviour is that we get a comparator threshold rising edge crossing when the LDR goes dark, and a comparator threshold falling edge crossing when the LDR goes light.